-For a family looking to cement high quality photos, the best mirrorless camera for the job certainly goes to the Canon EOS m100 Interchangeable-lens Camera.
-Its high quality FHD photos are capable of capturing vibrant colors and high dynamic range automatically, and makes it just as easy to share.
+For a family looking to cement high-quality photos, the best mirrorless camera for the job certainly goes to the Canon EOS m100 Interchangeable-lens Camera.
+Its high-quality FHD photos are capable of capturing vibrant colors and high dynamic range automatically and make it just as easy to share.

-The Canon M100 Mirrorless Camera uses a 24MP CMOS sensor (APS-C CMOS) to bring to life near perfect image quality, recreating the colors and details of what you’re seeing thanks to high dynamic range—not unlike a Canon DSLR.
-The image sensor keeps the noise pretty low—just under 1.5 percent—though the ISO settings can be fiddled with depending on the situation, if you prefer high ISO or when using the kit lens.
+The Canon M100 Mirrorless Camera uses a 24MP CMOS sensor (APS-C CMOS) to bring to life near-perfect image quality, recreating the colors and details of what you’re seeing thanks to the high dynamic range—not unlike a Canon DSLR.
+The image sensor keeps the noise pretty low—just under 1.5 percent—through the ISO settings can be fiddled with depending on the situation, if you prefer high ISO or when using the kit lens.
 It maxes out at 1080p, but the combination works well enough even in today’s climate.
 For something higher than that, check out the Sony A7 III, equipped with 4K UHD.
 Or, have a look at our roundup of the leading Sony digital cameras.

-To accompany the APS-C sensor, Dual Pixel CMOS AF was used to capture said high quality photos with a faster shutter speed.
+To accompany the APS-C sensor, Dual Pixel CMOS AF was used to capture said high-quality photos with a faster shutter speed.
 What’s nice is the camera’s mode switch.
 You can set it to auto mode and let it do exposure and focus for you, including flash in low light situations.
 For your blogging needs, a full-frame mirrorless camera can sort you out.
 Read more on our Canon EOS RP review.

-A wonderful feature of the Canon EOS M100 Camera is it being a very compact mirrorless camera compared to other mirrorless cameras.
-It’s dimensions are only 1.40 x 4.30 x 2.60 inches, making it smaller than most high-end phones.
+A wonderful feature of the Canon EOS M100 camera is that it’s a very compact mirrorless camera compared to other mirrorless cameras, unlike the Longin digital camera.
+Its dimensions are only 1.40 x 4.30 x 2.60 inches, making it smaller than most high-end phones.
 It might be a bit too bulky to toss in your pocket, but it has no problem fitting in a bag.
 Part of the reason is less of an emphasis on angles like the Nikon Z6.
 For more compact cameras, check out our Canon PowerShot G9 X Mark II review and Fujifilm XF10 review.

 There’s no doubt about it: the EOS m100 takes some fantastic photos, just like the Canon EOS 2000D.
 But for a photographer?
 If one had to choose, the Sony a6000 is better suited or a Panasonic Lumix G7 Camera.
 The best way to gauge the value of the Canon EOS m100 is its purpose.

 The Canon EOS m100 may be a tiny camera, but it still packs a pretty mean punch in the quality department.
 That’s still true even if it maxes out at FHD 1080p.
 Once you’ve captured the picture image, its access to both Wi-Fi and Bluetooth makes it really easy to share.